Stochastic Neighbor Embedding with Gaussian and Student-t Distributions: Tutorial and Survey: Out-of-sample Embedding

 where $\b{x}_i^{(t)}$ is the $i$-th out-of-sample data point, and $\b{x}_j$ and $\b{x}_{\ell}$ are the $j$-th and $\ell$-th training data points, respectively.

-If in Eq. (\ref{equation_kernel_tSNE_A_matrix}), $\b{Y}$ is embedding of training data using SNE or t-SNE, the out-of-sample embedding of SNE and t-SNE are obtained, respectively.
+In Eq. (\ref{equation_kernel_tSNE_A_matrix}), if, $\b{Y}$ is the embedding of training data using SNE/t-SNE, then the out-of-sample embedding of SNE/t-SNE are obtained.
 As mentioned in \cite{gisbrecht2015parametric}, this method can also be used for out-of-sample extension in Isomap \cite{tenenbaum2000global,ghojogh2020multidimensional}, Locally Linear Embedding (LLE) \cite{roweis2000nonlinear}, and Maximum Variance Embedding (MVU) \cite{weinberger2006unsupervised}.
 The only difference is in obtaining the embedded training points $\b{Y}$ using different non-parametric dimensionality reduction methods \cite{gisbrecht2012out,gisbrecht2015parametric}.